Personal Education Plans (PEPs)

 • support to achieve expected levels of progress for the relevant national curriculum key stage, and to complete an appropriate range of approved qualifications;

 • careers advice and guidance and financial information about further and higher education, training and employment.
-Discussions about longer term goals should start early and, ideally, well before year 9 (age 13-14) at school.
+Discussions about longer term goals should start early and, ideally, well before year 9 (age 13 to 14) at school.
 High aspirations are crucial to successful planning for the future.
 They should focus on the child or young person's strengths and capabilities and the outcomes they want to achieve; and

 • out-of-school hours learning activities, study support and leisure interests.